interestingforked/shushud/doc/payments.md

 ### Create Receivable

+A receivable represents money that we expect to collect from a payment_method for services ranging over a period of time.
+We must initialize a receivable with a payment_method_id although the receivable can be paid for by a payment_method other than the init_payment_method.
+We allow the changing of payment_methods for the case in which we create a receivable for a group of resources belonging to a payment_method but the customer would actually prefer to pay for the receivable using a new or different payment_method.

-This endpoint will create a new receivable row in the database if there is not already a row with the given payment_id & period.
+This endpoint will create a new receivable row in the database if there is not already a row with the given init_payment_method_id, from, to.

 **Arguments:**

-* payment_method_id   - This payment_method will be used to capture funds.
+* init_payment_method_id - This payment_method will be used to capture funds.
 * amount - An integer representing the amount in pennies.
 * from
 * to